-A patentability search or novelty search is conducted to evaluate the patentability of an invention based on the statutory requirements of a patent office.
-The searches are conducted prior to preparing the patent application to determine whether the invention is novel and non-obvious.
-The objective of the search is to identify prior art relevant to the novelty of the invention in patent and non-patent literature.
+A Patentability Search or Novelty Search is conducted to evaluate the patentability of an invention based on the statutory requirements of a patent office.
+The ideal time to conduct a patentability search is before preparing the patent application to determine whether the invention is novel and non-obvious.

-We have access to industry’s leading patent and non-patent databases across 100+ jurisdictions worldwide.
+We have access to industry’s leading patent and non-patent databases which provide us access to the 100+ jurisdictions worldwide:

-The invention can be evaluated for commercial potential as well.
-The various factors that we consider in evaluating the commercial viability of an invention include potential applications, market size, potential licensing opportunities, funding/venture opportunities, and challenges to commercialization.
+The invention can also be evaluated for commercial potential.
+The various factors that we consider in evaluating the commercial viability of an invention include:

 - Potential applications